GlacioHack/xdem/docs/source/intro_accuracy_precision.rst

 These factors lead to difficulties in assessing the accuracy and precision of DEMs, which are necessary to perform further analysis.

-In ``xdem``, we provide a framework with state-of-the-art methods published in the scientific literature to make DEM calculations consistent, reproducible, and easy.
+In xDEM, we provide a framework with state-of-the-art methods published in the scientific literature to make DEM calculations consistent, reproducible, and easy.

 Accuracy and precision